topquark22/eeprom-programmer/README.md

 ![Schematic of EEPROM programmer](https://raw.githubusercontent.com/beneater/eeprom-programmer/master/schematic.png)

-[Here](wiring.md) is additional information about wiring the programmer to work with all three of these EEPROMs.
+[Here](wiring.md) is additional information about wiring the programmer to work with all three of these EEPROM types.

 ## What’s here?